radian628/unofficial-desmos-wiki/src/functions/random.md

 The {% mq 'random()' %} function in Desmos has many overloads (possible sets of parameters) that might make it confusing to use.
 These are as follows:

+## Before we Begin: What is a Random Seed?

+For the most part, randomness on a computer is not _truly_ "random".
+Instead, these "random" functions tend to take in some sort of specific input, scramble it to the point of being unrecognizable, and then output the "scrambled" value as output.
+Crucially, if you have the same input, you will always get the same output.
+If the input `3` is scrambled to `0.3194380234`, then using `3` as the input to the random function will _always_ give you `0.3194380234`.
+This input value `3` is referred to as the _seed_, because you're using it as a "seed" to "grow" the output random value.
+Just like the same seed produces the same kind of tree, the same seed in a random number generator should produce the same output.

+### What are seeds for?

+Seeds are nice if you want consistent, repeatable output.

 ## random()

 ### Explanation